mayonnaise0403/maomaoplanet/README.md

 * Account registration requires email verification.
 * User authentication with Json Web Token.
 * Socket.io technology is used to create real-time communication functionality.
-* WebRTC API technology is used to enable one-on-one calling functionality.
-* PeerJS is used to enable group calling functionality.
+* PeerJS is used to enable group and one-on-one calling functionality.
-* AWS S3 is used to store files such as images and videos.
+* Using AWS CloudFront to use S3 Cache on chatroom’s picture and video thumbnail.
+* Using MVC architecture.
+* Using Normalization of databases.

 <hr/>

 ## Tech Stack